microsoft/cobalt/infra/modules/providers/azure/service-principal/README.md

 Manages a Service Principal within Azure Active Directory.

 - Optionally creates a new Service Principal and associated application in tenant of current subscription.
-- Optionally assigns newly created Service Principal or a specified Service Principal to a role provided as a variable.
+- Assigns newly created Service Principal or a specified Service Principal to a role provided as a variable.

 ## Usage